kacza/blockedipdb/README.md

 # blockedipdb
-a database containing the IP addresses of crawlers, bots, etc.
+a database containing the IP addresses of crawlers, bots, scanners, etc.